Vamshi-Nallaguntla/DQN-Algorithm/README.md

 # DQN-Algorithm
-I implemented the Deep Q-learning algorithm and trained an agent using the DQN algorithm on Cart Pole environment and obtained the reward graphs.
+I implemented the Deep Q-learning algorithm and trained an agent using the DQN algorithm on Cart Pole environment and obtained the reward graphs. **Cart Pole** Environment